 \subsection{EEG Data Augmentation}

-Seven data augmentation strategies from three views for MI EEG trials were used, including three time domain, two frequency domain, and two spatial domain data augmentation approaches. \begin{itemize} \item Data flipping (Flip) \cite{Zhang2022MSDT}, which flips the EEG trial of each channel in the time domain, resulting in opposite voltage values. \item Noise adding (Noise) \cite{Zhang2022MSDT}, which adds uniform noise to each EEG trial. \item Data multiplication (Scale) \cite{Zhang2022MSDT}, which multiplies the original EEG trial by a coefficient around 1. \item Frequency shift (Shift) \cite{Zhang2022MSDT}, which uses Hilbert transform to shift the frequency of EEG trials. \item Frequency Surrogate (Surr) \cite{Schwabedal2018surr}, which replaces the Fourier phases of trials by new random numbers from the interval, and applies the inverse Fourier transform. \item Channel Reflection (CR) \cite{Wang2024}, which exchanges the symmetrical left and right hemisphere channels, as well as the labels. \item Half Sample (HS) \cite{pei2021hs}, which randomly selects the left brain part and the right brain part of different EEG trials, then recombines the two parts together to form a new sample. \end{itemize}
+Seven data augmentation strategies from three views for MI EEG trials were compared and utilized, including three time domain, two frequency domain, and two spatial domain approaches. \begin{enumerate} \item Data flipping (Flip) \cite{Zhang2022MSDT}, which flips the EEG trial in the time domain, resulting in opposite voltage values. \item Noise adding (Noise) \cite{Zhang2022MSDT}, which adds uniform noise to each EEG trial. \item Data multiplication (Scale) \cite{Zhang2022MSDT}, which multiplies the original EEG trial by a coefficient around 1. \item Frequency shift (FShift) \cite{Zhang2022MSDT}, which uses Hilbert transform to shift the frequency of EEG trials. \item Frequency Surrogate (FSurr) \cite{Schwabedal2018surr}, which replaces the Fourier phases of trials by new random numbers from the interval, and applies the inverse Fourier transform. \item Channel Reflection (CR) \cite{Wang2024}, which exchanges the symmetrical left and right hemisphere channels, as well as the labels. \item Half Sample (HS) \cite{pei2021hs}, which randomly selects the left brain part and the right brain part of different EEG trials, then recombines the two parts to form a new sample. \end{enumerate}

-Visualizations of EEG trials before and after data augmentation are shown in Fig.~\ref{fig:AugExample}.
+Operations of data augmentation approaches are detailed in Table \ref{tab:da_info}.
+Visualizations of EEG trials before and after data augmentation are shown in Figure~\ref{fig:AugExample}.